BirdDog-Intel/birddog_docs/docs/adjust_recommendations.md

 ---

 ### Overview
-If your **Assignment Desk** is surfacing accounts that don't quite hit your Ideal Customer Profile (ICP), you can tune the **Farsight** engine to be more restrictive.
+If your **Account Suggestions** is surfacing accounts that don't quite hit your Ideal Customer Profile (ICP), you can tune the **Account Finder** engine to be more restrictive.
 Refining your recommendations ensures that your team spends time only on the most exciting, high-fit opportunities.

 ---

 ### Two Ways to Refine Results

 #### 1. Instant Feedback (0:22 – 0:38)
-On the Assignment Desk, you can "Deny" any account that doesn't fit.
+On the Account Suggestions page, you can "Deny" any account that doesn't fit.
 * **The Action:** Click deny and select a reason (e.g., "Not ICP").
 * **The Result:** This sends direct feedback to the BirdDog team to help improve our underlying models for your specific account.